yewyewXD/React-Amazon-Price-Tracker/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, it's optional, but encouraged to first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, it's optional, but encouraged to first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.  <br>

+Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Ways to contact
 [Twitter](https://twitter.com/yewyewXD)
 [LinkedIn](https://www.linkedin.com/in/yewyewxd/)
 [Instagram](https://www.instagram.com/yewyewxd/)

-Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process